-Most of the time, this construct is used to initialize typed variables, which are then used in case statements to control the value assigned to attributes in various scenarios.
-Thus such variables are often called scenario variables.
+Most of the time, this construct is used to initialize typed variables, which are then used in `case' constructions to control the value assigned to attributes in various scenarios.
+Thus such variables are often called `scenario variables'.

 The syntax for a string list external value is:

 external_value ::= *external_as_list* ( string_literal , string_literal )

 The first string_literal is the string to be used on the command line or in the environment to specify the external value.
 The second string_literal is the separator between each component of the string list.